-If the requested highlighting is very simple – for example only highlighting Sales by the amount of sales, highlighting Profit by the amount of profit, etc – then to colour measures in different colours is straightforward.
+For simple highlighting requests – for example only highlighting Sales by the amount of sales, highlighting Profit by the amount of profit, etc – then it is quite straightforward.
+Colouring a measure by itself is the simplest way to do conditional formatting in Tableau.
 More complex business rules are likely to require a different technique, probably using the Placeholder technique.
+For example to colour Sales by the YoY Change use the Placeholder technique; that isn’t possible using the simple technique detailed below.

 This article covers the more simple method of conditional formatting within a Tableau table.

 Using sample superstore data, this simple example shows how to colour Profit by profit or loss, without colouring Sales.
-The State field will be used as the dimension to slice the data.
+We use the State field as the dimension to slice the data.

 In your Tableau worksheet create your table using the Measure Names / Measure Values pills.
 (Small tip – place a single measure in the Text / Label mark then double click another measure in the Measures list; Tableau will automatically convert your view to a Measure Names / Measure Values table!)